-2. Traveling to Fansipan Cable Car Station
+2. Sapa Cable Car Station to Fansipan Cable Car Station

 During the cable car trip, the more you go up, the more beautiful view you will see (if it will not be foggy, though).
 You will definitely enjoy the beautiful natural scenery of the Hoang Lien Son mountain range and the Muong Hoa Valley.

-3. Traveling to Fansipan Peak
+3. Fansipan Cable Car Station to Fansipan Peak

-- You can climb up 600 steps, which normally takes about 20-30 minutes.
-This is an option for people who have good health and travel when the weather conditions are good.
+After reaching Fansipan Cable Car Station, there are two ways for getting from the cable car station to Fanipan Peak.
+You can simply climb up 600 steps, which normally takes about 20-30 minutes.
+However, this is an option for people who have good health and travel when the weather conditions are good.

-- You can take the Fansipan Monorail from Do Quyen Station near Ha Pagoda to reach Fansipan Peak, which is in a distance of 230 Meters at an altitude of 100 meters.
-This mountain train can carry a maximum of 60 passengers and takes only 2 minutes trip.
+Otherwise, you can take the Fansipan Funicular from Do Quyen Station near Ha Pagoda to reach Fansipan Peak, which is in a distance of 230 meters at an altitude of 100 meters from the cable car station.
+This mountain train can carry a maximum of 60 passengers and takes only 2 minutes to get to the Fansipan peak.
 This is a good option for elderly or during the bad weather.

-- Adults – 750,000 VND per person
+- Adults – 800,000 VND per person

 - Children (1 - 1.4 m high) - 550,000 VND per person